If you’ve had your indoor cycle for a while, you may be looking at ways to get your Peloton bike motivation back.

 Start a Peloton bike program for a push

-Just like the challenges you can find in the Peloton app or on the bike, you can also find programs.
+At the same time, you can also find programs.
 Peloton continues to add these programs for you to follow on and off the bike.

 Other Peloton programs to push you include (but are not limited to):